ORNL/cpp-proposals-pub/D1673/blas_interface.md

 For a detailed analysis, see "Evolving a Standard C++ Linear Algebra Library from the BLAS" (D1674R0).

-## Support for different matrix layouts
+### Support for different matrix layouts

+Summary:

+1. The dense BLAS supports several different dense matrix "types."
+   Type is a mixture of "storage format" (e.g., packed, banded) and "mathematical property" (e.g., symmetric, Hermitian, triangular).

+2. Some "types" can be expressed as custom `basic_mdspan` layouts;
+   others do not.

+3. Thus, a C++ BLAS wrapper cannot overload on matrix "type" simply by overloading on `basic_mdspan` specialization.
+The wrapper must use different function names, tags, or some other way to decide what the matrix type is.

-The dense BLAS supports several different dense matrix "types" (storage formats).
-Our paper "Evolving a Standard C++ Linear Algebra Library from the BLAS" (D1674R0) lists the different matrix types.
-In this proposal, we represent all of these matrix type options as different layouts, for the following reasons:
+For more details, including a list and description of the matrix "types" that the dense BLAS supports, see our paper "Evolving a Standard C++ Linear Algebra Library from the BLAS" (D1674R0) lists the different matrix types.

-* Algorithms can specialize on layout type.
-This reduces the number of distinct function names.

-* Layouts can permit explicit access to implicitly stored values, like the "other triangle" in symmetric, Hermitian, or triangular matrix types.
+A C++ linear algebra library has a few possibilities for distinguishing the matrix "type":

+1. It could use the layout and accessor types in `basic_mdspan` simply as tags to indicate the matrix "type."
+Algortithms could specialize on those tags.

+2. It could introduce a hierarchy of higher-level classes for representing linear algebra objects, use `basic_mdspan` (or something like it) underneath, and write algorithms to those higher-level classes.

+3. It could imitate the BLAS, by introducing different function names, if the layouts and accessors do not sufficiently describe the arguments.

+We have chosen Approach 3.
+Our view is that a BLAS-like interface should be as low-level as possible.
+If a different library wants to implement a "Matlab in C++," it could then build on this low-level library.
+We also do not want to pollute `basic_mdspan` -- a simple class meant to be easy for the compiler to optimize -- with extra baggage for representing what amounts to sparse matrices.

 ## Data structures and utilities borrowed from other proposals